 Online Auction Platforms

 If you’re looking for rare vehicles, project cars, or pricing opportunities, auctions can be a strong option.
-But they also require more research, more discipline, and a clear plan for transport.
+But they also require more research, discipline, and a clear plan for transporting the car to your home.

-For out-of-state buyers, car auctions can be a great way to access inventory that never appears on dealer lots.
+For out-of-state buyers, car auctions can be a great way to access inventory that seldom appears on local dealer lots.

 California Dealership Networks

 California has dealerships ranging from small independent lots to massive auto groups.
-Many are extremely experienced with out-of-state buyers because they routinely sell to customers in:
+Many are extremely experienced with out-of-state buyers because they routinely sell to customers in nearby states, and Texas, Florida, and New York.

 Buying from a California Dealership vs Buying Online